nicolaspearson/granite/README.md

 #### Migrations

-To generate the missing migrations TypeORM applies existing migrations, and use the diff between the database schema and the TypeORM entities to create a migration file.
+To generate the missing migrations TypeORM applies existing migrations, and uses the diff between the database schema and the TypeORM entities to create a migration file.

 ```sh